rhomobile/rhomobile-docs/docs/en/edge/guide/apisummary.md

 # RhoMobile API Summary
-Below is a list of the new common APIs for RhoMobile Suite 5.1.
-Please consult the [2.x migration guide](apiusage) if you are moving a 2.x application to 5.1.
-If you are starting a new project, it is advised to the use 5.x APIs going forward, however the 2.x APIs are still currently supported.
+Below is a list of the new common APIs for RhoMobile Suite 5.2.
+Please consult the [2.x migration guide](apiusage) if you are moving a 2.x application to 5.2 or higher.
+If you are starting a new project, it is advised to start with 5.x APIs.
+However, 2.x APIs are still currently supported.

-## 5.1 APIs
+## 5.2 APIs
 <div class="alert alert-warning">
   <p>
     <span class="icon-check icon-primary icon-inverse"  rel="tooltip" title="Supported and does NOT requires a license"></span>